AlexOcegueda/ClimateChange/preprocessing/ReadMe.md

 ### Folders
 - **data**: This contains the original datasets which haven't had any processing done
-- **dataset_inspection_results**: This contains the cleaned datasets along with an inspection file which gives a brief overview of the data.
+- **dataset_inspection_results**: This contains the cleaned datasets along with an inspection file which gives a brief overview of the data and ReadMe which go into detail about each dataset and how they were cleaned.

 ### Objectives
 - **Data Collection**: Gather and process historical climate data from reputable sources.